ninewise/dissertation/introduction/chapter.md

 ## Existing tools

-Of course, UMGAP is not the first tool for analyzing metagenomics samples.
-In fact, we will evaluate UMGAP by comparing its use, speed and results to several state-of-the-art metagenomic tools.
-There are called Kraken [@wood2014], Kaiju [@menzel] and CLARK [@ounit].
+Of course, UMGAP is not the first tool for analyzing metagenomics data sets.
+In fact, we will evaluate UMGAP by comparing its use, speed and results to several state-of-the-art metagenomic tools: Kraken [@wood2014], Kaiju [@menzel] and CLARK [@ounit].

-Kraken utilizes a Jellyfish [@jellyfish] database of DNA *k*-mers, sequences of by default 31 bases, and the taxon this *k*-mer occurs in.
+Kraken utilizes a Jellyfish [@jellyfish] database of DNA *k*-mers (sequences of *k* bases, with *k*=31 by default), and the taxon this *k*-mer occurs in.
 This taxon is usually a single organism, but sometimes it is the lowest common ancestor of several.
 For every *k*-mer in a read, this database is queried and the taxa are structured into a classification tree.
 Finally, each read is classified as the taxon on the leaf in this tree with most *k*-mer hits on the path to the root.

 Where Kraken 1 uses the concept of minimizers [@minimizers] to speed up queries into the database, Kraken 2 [@wood2019] further improves on this